199 St Vital

 Air Cadets participate in a range of dynamic training over the course of the school year and over the summer at one of our Summer Training Centres.

-Cadets are also welcome to participate in optional training throughout the week in drill, marksmanship, band and aviation.
+Cadets are also welcome to participate in optional training throughout the week in marksmanship, biathlon, drill, band and aviation.

 Select Cadets have the opportunity to attend Summer Training Centres.
 First year Cadets may attend a two week General Training Course while Cadets progressing through the program become eligible for three and six week specialist courses to further develop the knowledge learned at the Squadron.